ultralytics/ultralytics/docs/help/CI.md

 At Ultralytics, we have integrated our repositories with [codecov.io](https://codecov.io/), a popular online platform for measuring and visualizing code coverage.
 Codecov provides detailed insights, coverage comparisons between commits, and visual overlays directly on your code, indicating which lines were covered.

-By integrating with [codecov.io](https://codecov.io/), we aim to maintain and improve the quality of our code by focusing on areas that might be prone to errors or need further testing.
+By integrating with Codecov, we aim to maintain and improve the quality of our code by focusing on areas that might be prone to errors or need further testing.

 ### Coverage Results